-Subsequent to ecological monitoring undertaken in 2023, discrete rehabilitation areas have triggered a TARP response derived from low recorded biometrics.
-The metrics of native ground cover grasses and shrubs along with exotic cover and overstory regeneration were identified across sites R6 and R9 typically low in the initial stages of ecosystem development and ecosystem establishment.
-Through vegetation succession it is expected some of these metrics will improve in time.
-WCPL will initiate further weed control and supplementary native plant seeding / tube-stock planting as required.
+Subsequent to ecological monitoring undertaken in 2024, discrete rehabilitation areas have triggered a TARP response derived from low recorded biometrics.
+The metrics of native ground cover grasses and shrubs, along with exotic cover and overstory regeneration in specific biodiversity monitoring plots were typically low in the initial stages of ecosystem development and ecosystem establishment.
+Through vegetation succession, it is expected some of these metrics will improve in time.
+WCPL have ordered approximately 10,000 plants which conform to a White Box Shrubby Woodland criteria, to be planted appropriately on underperforming rehabilitation in late Spring of 2025.
 WCPL is committed to reworking existing in-situ rehabilitation to specific Biometric Vegetation Types (BVTs) following the approval of the Wilpinjong Extension Project (WEP) and granting of Development Consent (SSD 6764) in 2017.
-Areas initially rehabilitated to Project Approval (PA05-0021) requirements such as areas as improved pastures and mixed species woodlands are in the process to be converted to specific BVT communities as listed in the RMP by the end of mine life.
-Works include but are not limited to:
+Areas initially rehabilitated to Project Approval (PA05-0021) requirements, such as areas as improved pastures and mixed species woodlands, are in the process of being converted to specific BVT communities as listed in the RMP by the end of mine life.
+Initial trials have been undertaken to progress the challenging task of transitioning existing woodland species to the WEP BVT communities and will continue to progress towards a definitive transition process.